jkua/mediaCatalog/README.md

 1. Each file has a SHA256 checksum computed and logged for validation purposes
 2. If a file is present in multiple locations, the database logs multiple entries
 3. Only one copy of a file is stored in the cloud archive, named with the checksum
-4. `exiftool` is used to extract a set of metadata from each file, including the MIME type
+4. [exiftool](https://exiftool.org/) is used to extract a set of metadata from each file, including the MIME type
 5. The MIME type is used to determine if the file is of a media type (image/video/audio/text*).
 In this way, file extensions are irrelevant
-6. The catalog consists of a small database which logs checksums, local file paths, MIME types, file sizes, capture devices, and cloud locations
+6. The catalog consists of:
+    1. A small database which logs checksums, local file paths, MIME types, file sizes, capture devices, and cloud locations
-7. In addition, there is a metadata store, where the information extracted by `exiftool` is stored as a set of JSON files
+    2. A metadata store, where the information extracted by `exiftool` is stored as a set of JSON files
-8. The metadata store is implemented as a hash directory tree utilizing the checksum value, with collision handling.
+7. The metadata store is implemented as a hash directory tree utilizing the checksum value, with collision handling.

+\* This may change.
+Text files are useful for metadata, but their mutability makes them problematic for this tool to track.

 ## Installation (MacOS)
+1. `brew install exiftool`
+2. `pip3 install .`

+### Developer Installation
 1. `brew install exiftool`
 2. `pip3 install -r requirements.txt`
 3. `pip3 install -e .`